Regional Programme for Africa

 The current phase the Regional Programme (2018-2021) is taking place during a critical period in the development trajectory of the African continent.
 While significant advances have been made in the economic, social and governance spheres, these positive development gains are at risk of being undermined by weakening economic growth, high poverty levels, rising inequalities, rising unemployment rates, and incomplete democratic transitions.
 These dynamics have been made more complex to address due to the global COVID-19 pandemic, which with adverse socio-economic consequences especially for the most vulnerable populations.

-Challenges to stability are exacerbated by the resurgence of violent conflict, including extremism and the adverse impacts of climate change within the region.
 Citizens across Africa are asking for their voices to be heard and thus, inclusivity, and especially voices and needs of young people, women and vulnerable groups across the continent should be incorporated into all programming dimensions.

-The Regional Programme is therefore well-positioned to continuously scan the environment to address the continent’s dynamic environment and orient its policy in a way that makes sure no-one is left behind.
+The Regional Programme is well-positioned to continuously scan the environment to address the continent’s dynamic environment and orient its policy in a way that makes sure no-one is left behind.

 Based in Addis Ababa at the Regional Service Centre in Africa (RSCA), the Regional Programme works closely with sub-regional hubs in Dakar, Nairobi and Pretoria.
 These hubs have geographic and thematic mandates (stabilization, resilience and financing) to engage directly with society, governments and partners on joint priorities.

 We also collaborate with other offices under the UNDP umbrella, namely the Global Policy Network (GPN), the Strategic Analysis and Research Team, the Country Oversight Team (COST), the Inter-Practice Coordination Group (IPCG) and 46 country offices located across the continent.